 - Request the restriction of processing of your personal information.
 This enables you to ask us to suspend the processing of personal information about you, for example if you want us to establish its accuracy or the reason for processing it.

 - Request the transfer of your personal information to another party.

-If you want to review, verify or correct or request erasure of your personal information, object to the processing of your personal data or request that we transfer a copy of your personal information to another party, please contact Office Manager in writing.
+If you want to review, verify, or correct or request erasure of your personal information, object to the processing of your personal data or request that we transfer a copy of your personal information to another party, please contact our Chief Operations Officer, Denise McLaughlin, in writing.

 You will not have to pay a fee to access your personal information (or to exercise any of the other rights).
 However, we may charge a reasonable fee if your request for access is clearly unfounded or excessive.
 Alternatively, we may refuse to comply with the request in such circumstances.

 We may need to request specific information from you to help us confirm your identity and ensure you right to access the information (or to exercise any of your other rights).
 This is another appropriate security to measure to ensure that personal information is not disclosed to any person who has no right to receive it.

 In the limited circumstances where you have provided your consent to the collection, processing, and transfer of your personal information for a specific purpose, you have the right to withdraw your consent for that specific processing at any time.
 To withdraw your consent, please contact our Chief Operations Officer, Denise McLaughlin.
 Once we have received notification that you have withdrawn your consent, we will no longer process your information for the purpose or purposes you originally agree to, unless we have another legitimate basis for doing so in law.

 We are required under the GDPR to notify you without undue delay of any data breach which is likely to result in a high risk to your rights and freedoms.